ozaner/ozanerhansha.github.io-OLD/_posts/2018-03-17-kinematics.md

 $$\vec{v}\cdot\vec{v}=\left \| \vec{v} \right \|^2=v^2$$

 #### The Kinematic Equations
-Using displacement instead of position, average velocity, and the simpler dot product notation we can rewrite the kinematic equations for constant acceleration as:
+Taking into account average velocity, the simpler dot product notation and using displacement instead of position, we can rewrite the kinematic equations for constant acceleration as:

 $$\begin{gather}
 &\vec{v}=\vec{v}_0+\vec{a}t \tag{\(\vec{x}\) independent}\\